alexfikl/pycaputo/docs/gallery_chaos.rst

     +++

-    This example uses the Caputo derivative.
-The complete setup (with parameters) can be found in
+    This example uses the Caputo derivative and reproduces Figure 5.26 from [Petras2011]_.
-    :download:`examples/gallery/van-der-pol.py <../examples/gallery/van-der-pol.py>`.
+    The complete setup (with parameters) can be found in :download:`examples/gallery/van-der-pol.py <../examples/gallery/van-der-pol.py>`.